rezza74/energi/energi-docs/devenv.md

 * `futoin.json` - a single place to configure FutoIn CID
 * The rest is project source.
 All other build files may change or disappear over time.

+## Debugging

+By default, `gdbgui` is suggested as simple solution.
+It can be started with `cid run gdbgui-{entrypoint}` (e.g. `cid run gdbgui-energid`).

+However, Developers are free to choose any GDB frontend. `gdbserver` integration is provided for VM using `cid run gdbserver-{entrypoint}`.

+Both options utilize the same default port 2000 on localhost.

 ## Advanced usage

 **NOTE: this section may change over time: env vars may disappear, separate build type may